-GBTS has been running on a regular basis, in some form, since 1989.
-However, for the combined GBTS and GBDVS surveys from 2021 onwards it was agreed that a number of changes would be made.
+GBTS (focussed on overnight trips) has been running on a regular basis, in some form, since 1989.
+However, for the Great Britain Tourism Survey (covering both overnight trips and day visits), from 2021 onwards it was agreed that a number of changes would be made.
 These changes include: